 Death Parade season 1 premiered in Japan on January 10, 2015 and it ran till March 28, 2015.
 Subsequently, in 2016, it was reported that Madhouse, the studio behind the show, had decided to make a second season, to be released sometime in Fall 2017 or early 2018.
 However, more than a year has passed since then, and there has been no news on what fate befell the show.

 Thus, as it stands, it appears that Season 2 has been put on hold, and might not come out at all.
 Or, the show might be in production and would probably come out soon.
 Who knows, Death Parade season 2 might even release in 2020.
 But since there’s no information on what went wrong, there’s no point in speculating.
 We’re keeping our ears open for news on Season 2 of Death Parade, and we’ll update this section as soon as we hear something concrete.

 Death Parade English Dub:

 For those who like watching anime shows in English, the good news is that Death Parade has a great English dub done by talented voice actors.
-If you want to watch the show in English, you can find dubbed episodes on websites like Funimation and Crunchyroll.
+If you want to watch the show in English, you can find dubbed episodes on Funimation, Crunchyroll, and Amazon.